Holy Virgin Cathedral: Reflections on the Beginnings

 All in all by the time of the 60th anniversary celebration of 1983, parishioners of our Holy Virgin Mary Russian Orthodox Cathedral had no cause to be anything other than grateful to our merciful and compassionate God for all the blessings He has poured out us and continues to pour on us.
 We are alive and growing.
 We have a liturgical life unmatched by any other parish in the diocese.
 Our parish organizations are vigorous and working hard for the good of our Church and therefore of mankind.
 Throughout all the past ten before) our Sisterhood has been under the energetic direction of that unique person, Wulifert.
 She has been a true steward of entrusted to her by God and by the parish, and and loyal pillar of help to to the pastors of The ladies of the Sisterhood in their selfless need no special lessons in “Stewardship.” are themselves examples worthy of emulation Christian quality.
 We have to express gratitude impulses exist in our parish to do good for evidenced by the organization of the R.B.R.
 L.O.V.E.S.
 Such affiliate organizations as the which supports all Church functions, and helps national F.R.O.C. projects as well as local missions, the S.O.S.
 Fund, and the Hollywood Branch Russian Children’s Welfare society, Inc., also for hope that God will not desert us in the future, did not in the past.
 Thanks and Glory everything!

 Holy Virgin Mary Cathedral was also a home parish for the famous Russian composer, Sergei Vasilievich Rachmaninoff, residing in L.A. for the past several years until his repose in 1943.
-This was also the place where his original funeral took place as the documents below show.
+This was also the place where his original funeral took place.